 Here are some tips for earning your bird's trust:

-- 1Allow them to get into the groove.Make your bird comfortable with his new environment.
+- 1Make your bird comfortable with his new environment.
 This is the first thing you do when you bring him to your home.
-Just like with people, you need to make a good "first impression" so you have a better chance to develop a bond during your initial encounter.Advertisement
+Just like with people, you need to make a good "first impression" so you have a better chance to develop a bond during your initial encounter.Allow them to get into the groove.Advertisement

 Provide the Right Nutrition